-As seen in the Table, non-solar REC prices have been relatively stable in recent years, but generally increased sharply in 2021.
+As seen in the Table, non-solar REC prices have been relatively stable in recent years, but generally increased sharply in 2021 and again in 2023.
 SREC prices for the District have generally remained elevated since 2016 as the impact of the legislative changes have made the District's SREC prices the highest in the Mid-Atlantic states.

-Taken together, the estimated total cost of compliance - including the cost of RECs and compliance fees - amounted to \$129.2 million for the 2022 RPS compliance year, up from \$99.1 million for the 2021 RPS compliance year.
+Taken together, the estimated total cost of compliance - including the cost of RECs and compliance fees - amounted to nearly \$169 million for the 2023 RPS compliance year, up from \$129.2 million for the 2022 RPS compliance year.
 The increase in the RPS requirements over time will continue to place upward pressure on the cost of RPS compliance.
-Indeed, the grandfather provision for the solar compliance fee contained in the RPS Expansion Act previously helped to mitigate cost increases in the near term.
+The grandfather provision for the solar compliance fee contained in the RPS Expansion Act previously helped to mitigate cost increases.
 However, that provision expired as of the 2021 compliance year.
-In particular, the RPS Expansion Act allowed energy supply contracts entered into prior to October 8, 2016, to be grandfathered for up to five years and subject to the lower compliance fee schedule under the DGAA - in 2020 the grandfathered compliance fee was \$200 per SREC shortfall, unchanged from 2019, but dropped to \$150 per SREC in 2021 (the last effective year).
-Electricity suppliers will always prefer to pay the grandfathered compliance fee that continues to decline.
-Moreover, the grandfather provision - forestalling an increase in the RPS requirement - contained in the CleanEnergy Act also ended with the 2021 compliance year.
+But more recently, the grandfather provision - forestalling an increase in the RPS solar requirement - contained in the Local Solar Act, effective March 10, 2023, will be in effect for 3 years.
 The following table provides a distribution of SRECs retired by state.